 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- Fosamprenavir is used with other medicines to treat HIV infection.
-Take all other medicines your doctor has prescribed at the right time of day and in the correct order.
+- Fosamprenavir is used together with other medicines to treat HIV infection.
+Take all of the medicines your doctor has prescribed at the right time of day and in the correct order.
 Do not stop using your medicine unless your doctor tells you to.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Oral liquid may be stored in the fridge or at room temperature.
+Oral liquid: Store in the refrigerator or at room temperature.
 Do not freeze.